arpita009/chocolate-calendar/README.md

 - On submit of the form, the user is redirected to 'chocolateCalendar' page.
 - Maximum number of Days are calculated from the month selected from Date peaker.
 Example for Feb month 28/29 , Jan 31 and March 30.
 - chocolateCalendar pages basically contains a calendar alongwith a table tracking each day status for the current month.
-- When the user clicks on a particular day on the given calendar, the status on the table changes (Available->Open->Empty),
+- When the user clicks on a particular day on the given calendar, the status on the table changes (Available->Open->Empty).
 - The chocolateCalendar also contains a next button (corresponding to next day implementation).
 On each click, the status changes from Not Available to Available.
 - Color codes are maintained to track each status (Not Available, Available, Open and Empty).